node-red/nr-monaco-build/readme.md

-# about
+# About
 This project makes an ESM bundle of monaco-editor with 50 themes and localization support.
 It was built for use in node-red.

-## credits
+## Credits
-Huge credit to [primefaces-monaco](https://github.com/blutorange/primefaces-monaco).
+* Huge credit to [primefaces-monaco](https://github.com/blutorange/primefaces-monaco).
 Without their work, I would never have gotten i18n working.
-All credits to https://www.npmjs.com/package/monaco-themes for the themes
+* All credits to https://www.npmjs.com/package/monaco-themes for the themes

 ## Notes